Cobra Firearms

 Cobra Arms produced inexpensive handguns.
 Many firearms manufactured by Cobra Arms were constructed of injection-molded Zamak, a zinc alloy.

 History

+Cobra Enterprises was founded in 2001, Cobra bought the rights and tooling for the Davis Industries, Republic Arms, Inc. and Talon Industries, Inc.

+In 2004 the company changed its name to Cobra Enterprises of Utah, Inc.

 Cobra Enterprises of Utah, Inc. filed for chapter 7 bankruptcy February 24, 2020.

-Derringer production was taken over by Bearman Industries.
+Cobra sold the rights and tooling for their derringers to Bearman Industries, LLC, who subsequently sold the rights of the Big Bore and Classic models to Old West Firearms.

 Products

 Cobra Arms primarily manufactured and sold pocket pistols and derringers in .22 LR, .32 ACP, and .380 ACP, however they also market larger handguns in 9mm Parabellum and .45 ACP.

 All pistols are Zamak alloy unless otherwise noted: